trozware/ZonePet/ReadMe.txt

 Will not change more than once every 5 minutes, unless you lose your pet.
 If you do not have any pets from a zone or only a few, you will get a random pet instead.

-v 2.8.2: Real fix for locked pets being replaced. v 2.8.1: Fix for locked pets being replaced. v 2.8.0: Refreshed list of pet interactions.
+v 2.9.0: Locked pets now persist across logins.
+This is account-wide, not character-specific. v 2.8.2: Real fix for locked pets being replaced. v 2.8.1: Fix for locked pets being replaced. v 2.8.0: Refreshed list of pet interactions.
 Select interactive pet to do action.